Show studio owners your professionalism with a great yoga resume.

 Resume content is important, but so is overall format.
 Keep your resume to one page.
 Studio owners are busy and appreciate your conciseness.
 Make the resume clear and easy to read, using headings and subheadings, bold text, italics, and bullet points.

-Once your resume is beautifully formatted and you’re ready to hand it to a studio owner, make sure you also have a cover letter.
+Once your yoga resume is beautifully formatted and you’re ready to hand it to a studio owner, make sure you also have a cover letter.
 Most applicants skip this step, so a cover letter distinguishes you from the crowd.
 Address the letter directly to the studio owner and explain how you can add value to their studio.
 Offer to teach a trial class with no financial obligation.
 And lastly, give them a way to get in touch with you via phone or email.

-Your resume and cover letter will take some time to write, but they’ll immediately show studio owners you are professional and take teaching seriously, giving you a one-up on other applicants.
+Your yoga resume and cover letter will take some time to write, but they’ll immediately show studio owners you are professional and take teaching seriously, giving you a one-up on other applicants.